WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -Candice LeRae made her ring entrance. [c]

 -A vignette aired on Zoey Stark showing her on a motorcycle as she talked about being clear, calculated, and vicious.
 “You’re not going to like me,” she said.
 She vowed to tear apart and exposed the weaknesses of the fans’ favorite wrestlers.
 “The time of heroes is over,” she said.
-“The Zoe Stark era begins.”
+“The Zoey Stark era begins.”

 (2) ZOEY STARK vs. CANDICE LERAE